• Skip to primary navigation

 About us Mytanfeet

-We are Yeison and Samantha, a couple living on the Pacific coast of Costa Rica.
-Yeison (pronounced like Jason) is Costa Rican, born and raised and has been working in the tourism industry for over 20 years.
-Samantha moved to Costa Rica in 2012 from Washington state in USA and ever since then, we have been traveling around Costa Rica and sharing our stories, tips and experiences on our Mytanfeet blog.
+Samantha moved to Costa Rica in 2012 from the United States and ever since then, we have been traveling around Costa Rica and sharing our stories, tips and experiences on our Mytanfeet blog.
 It’s a lot of fun and we’re very lucky to have been doing this for many years!

-About Mytanfeet: Costa Rica travel blog
+About Mytanfeet Costa Rica Travel Blog

 Mytanfeet is a travel blog and resource where you will find all sorts of information on traveling in Costa Rica.
-We also share stories of our life in Costa Rica.
+We also share some stories of our life in Costa Rica.

 We love Costa Rica and our goal is to help everyone fall in love with it, especially Yeison.
 He wants everyone to have a wonderful time in his country and discover pura vida!